Front SMS Gateway API (Product description)

 NB: If the functionality to generate an SMS is on a publicly available, we recommend implementing security measures.
 Examples are solutions where you enter a mobile number to receive a one-time code or other information.

-This is to prevent malicious robots from mass sending messages via your account.
 We have customers who have been exposed to this with traffic to various countries.
 We therefore recommend setting up logic to limit the risk of such attacks that often come from geographical locations, with many requests from the same IP addresses, or unusually high traffic to countries you do not operate in. reCAPTCHA in combination with other measures (limitations) might be a solution to consider.

-2 Parameter INDEX
+2 PARAMETER INDEX

 2.1 OUTBOUND MESSAGES